Hands-On Workshop

 Competition

-Participants work on their own styling approaches and experiment with different design and LLM-assisted workflows.
+Participants worked on their own styling approaches and experimented with different design and LLM-assisted workflows.

 Results Presentation and Winners